CRobeck/instrument-amdgpu-kernels/README.md

         c[id] = a[id] + b[id];
 }
 ```
-The steps to do this, with the Rocm/HIP toolchain, are outlined below.
+The steps to do this, with the Rocm/HIP toolchain, using the [InjectAMDGCNFunc](lib/InjectAMDGCNFunction.cpp) pass, are outlined below.

 ### Build the baseline, uninstrumented, version
 ```bash